The Bank of England building in London

 How changes to the base rate affect you

-How base rate changes affect you depends on what you’re doing with your money.
+How base rate changes affect you depends on if it goes up or down, and what you’re doing with your money.

 Borrowing money

-When the base rate increases, banks and credit providers tend to increase the interest rates they charge on loans.
-This makes it more expensive to borrow unless you’ve borrowed at a fixed rate.
-Mortgages are particularly affected by changes to the base rate, so changes are a big deal for homeowners with a fixed rate deal that’s ending soon, or who are on tracker mortgages.
-But it can also affect other types of loan.
+When the base rate decreases, banks and lenders tend to reduce the interest rates they charge on loans and mortgages.
+This can make it cheaper to take out finance.
+But if the base rate increases, then so will the interest rates banks charge.
+Mortgages are particularly affected by changes to the base rate, so changes are a big deal for homeowners.

 Saving money

-When the base rate goes up, interest rates on savings accounts are likely to increase.
-And when the base rate goes down, savings interest rates do the same.
+When the base rate goes down, interest rates on savings accounts usually decrease too, to encourage spending.
+And when the base rate goes up, savings interest rates often do the same, to encourage saving.
 This means that if you have money to save, then a higher base rate is good news for you.

-While your bank may automatically adjust the interest rate on your savings account(s) when the base rate goes up and down, they might be offering better rates on new accounts.
+While your bank may automatically adjust the interest rate on your savings account(s) when the base rate changes, they might be offering better rates on new accounts.
 It’s always worth shopping around to see if you could earn more interest elsewhere.

 Spending money